Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents: Introduction

 \section{Introduction}

-Reinforcement learning (RL) agents, particularly deep RL agents are prone to suffer from a variety of issues that hinder them from learning optimal or generalisable policies.
-Prominent examples are \textit{reward sparsity} \citep{andrychowicz2017hindsight} and \textit{difficult credit assignment} \citep{Raposo2021SyntheticRF, Wu2023ReadAR}.
-A more recent, yet pressing issue is the \textit{goal misalignment} problem.
-It occurs when an agent optimizes a different \textit{side-goal}, that is aligned with the original \textit{target goal} during training \citep{Koch2021-misalignment}, but not at test time.
-Such misalignments can be difficult to identify \citep{Langosco2022goal}.
-For instance in this work we discover for the first time that such a misalignment can occur in the one of the oldest and most iconic Atari games, \textit{Pong} (\cf Fig.~\ref{fig:motivation}, top).
-In Pong, the agent's target goal is to catch a ball with its own paddle and to return it passed the enemy's one \citep{Mnih2013PlayingAW}.
-Due to the automated enemy, that constantly follows the ball, agents can learn to focus on the position of the enemy paddle's for placing their own paddle, rather than the position of the ball itself.
-This phenomenon is more generally described by the umbrella term \textit{shortcut learning} \citep{shortcutlearning} in which a model learns decision rules for the provided training set, that fail to transfer to novel data sets.
-If left unchecked, it may lead to a lack of model generalization and dangerous and unintuitive failures when such models are deployed in real-world settings \citep{Advani2017HighdimensionalDO, Zhang2021UnderstandingDL}.
+Deep Reinforcement learning (RL) agents are prone to suffer from a variety of issues that hinder them from learning optimal or generalizable policies.
+Prominent examples are \textit{reward sparsity}~\citep{andrychowicz2017hindsight} and \textit{difficult credit assignment}~\citep{Raposo2021SyntheticRF, Wu2023ReadAR}.
+A more pressing issue is the \textit{goal misalignment} problem.
+It occurs when an agent optimizes a different \textit{side-goal}, aligned with the original \textit{target goal} during training~\citep{Koch2021-misalignment}, but not at test time.
+Such misalignments can be difficult to identify~\citep{Langosco2022goal}.
+For instance, in this work we discover that such a misalignment can occur in the oldest and most iconic video game, \textit{Pong} (\cf Fig.~\ref{fig:motivation}).
+In Pong, the agent's target goal is to catch a ball with its own paddle and to return it passed the enemy's one.
+The enemy is programmed to constantly follow the ball, thus, agents can learn to focus on the position of the enemy paddle for placing their own, rather than the position of the ball itself.
+If left unchecked, such \textit{shortcut learning}~\citep{shortcutlearning} may lead to a lack of model generalization and unintuitive failures \eg at deployment time~\citep{Zhang2021UnderstandingDL}.